swc-unnamed/market/SECURITY.md

 This repository is provided "as-is" without any warranties.
 While we strive to maintain a high standard of security, users are responsible for ensuring their own security practices align with their needs.

----
-Thank you for trusting us to keep your data safe.
-If you have any questions or concerns, feel free to reach out.